toddfast/js-template/README.md

 *js-template* has unique features and expressive power not found in other JavaScript templating frameworks:

+* Highly focused feature-set that doesn't take over your app.
 * Templates stay in HTML where they belong!
 No funky syntax to learn—templates are valid HTML5.
 * Both pre- and post-processed templates will validate.
 * Fully jQuery-ized.